irenejy/voxel_stair_activity/README.md

 The output of running the `batch_process` function will be a CSV file, where the columns are the name of the video file, the detected status, and the start and end timestamps of these statuses.
 An example output is included (stair_usage_log.csv), which was generated from applying my code to all the videos that had stairs in them.

 ## My Development Process/Reasoning
 I chose to use a motion detection approach using differences between frames because out of some of the other ideas I had, it was the quickest to implement.
 I made some improvements to this approach, such as using a polygon to identify the stairs in the frame rather than a rectangle and experimenting with various parameters, like the background subtractor and the motion threshold.
+Additionally, the main ask that Dana was highlighting was a way to know when our stairs are actually being used vs. when they're free.
+I thought this approach would at least be a good initial signal for determining when stairs are idle.

+I chose to create a CSV file that shows the idle/in-use times because I thought it would be most flexible for building out a usable solution.
+If they wanted to, Dana's team could work directly with the CSV file or plug it into any of their existing solutions, as it's a pretty universal format of data.
+Another option I'm envisioning is that there is some type of logging app or dashboard app that highlights the idle times.
+We could ingest the CSV file into the app and create records/entities of these idle intervals.

 In terms of evaluation, the quickest idea I ended up using was to randomly choose 5 videos that were relatively short and manually check the outputted CSV results with the video footage.